sgbernardo/illinois_businessanalytics/README.md

 This project covers regression analysis of loan data, where we examined how factors such as loan amount, ltp, and income affect interest rates of approved loans.

+**5. Predicting NANSE Store Traffic Through Generalized Linear Models (GLM)**

+On top of profit, as examined in the Exploratory Data Analysis of NANSE Sales Data (NANSE_EDA) project, NANSE is also wants to predict higher traffic in stores.
+Specifically, management wanted to predict which weeks and stores will sell above the median number of units.
+Generalized Linear Models (GLM) techniques was used to understand how different variables affect the number of units sold (high_med_units).
+From here, the model was further trained using predict function on the training data provided.
+We used the test data to find the confusion matrix.

 ### MBA 564A - Applying Data Analytics in Marketing
 **1. Data Wrangling using R: Application to Netflix Data**